 - The UKGC has issued multiple fines to online gaming operators in the past 18 months.
 These fines have reached as high as £7,800,000 ($10 million USD).

-- The UK Advertising Standards Authority (ASA), Committee of Advertising Practice (CAP), and the Competition and Markets Authority (CMA) have been conducting ongoing investigations into “news” and “marketing” content published by traditional affiliates as well as high profile influencers that are sponsored by gambling operators.
+- The UK Advertising Standards Authority (ASA), Committees of Advertising Practice (CAP), and the Competition and Markets Authority (CMA) have been conducting ongoing investigations into “news” and “marketing” content published by traditional affiliates as well as high profile influencers that are sponsored by gambling operators.

 These topics are further outlined and explained in the two articles below.